cs1302uga/cs1302-ce24-proj/README.md

-This class exercise introduces students the five-point stencil method for numerical differentiation, computed efficiently using the Java 8 Stream API and lambda expression representations of real-valued funtions in a reproducing kernel space.
+This class exercise introduces students the five-point stencil method for numerical differentiation, computed efficiently using the Java 8 Stream API and lambda expression representations of real-valued functions in a reproducing kernel space.

 ## Prerequisite Knowledge